mdl99-github/Convolutional-autoencoder-for-audio-denoising/README.md

 ![Alt text](images/diagram.png)
 *Model diagram*

 The paper includes a complete explanation on how the model works, how to generate the data sets needed to train and several results showing the model's effectivity.
+It is written in Spanish.

 ![Alt text](images/asd.png)
 *Some of the denoised signals compared to the originals and their noisy counterparts*